developer-zebra/developer-zebra-site/src/oemconfig/1-0/about/index.md

 ## Overview

-`UNDER CONSTRUCTION`

 Zebra OEMConfig is an administrative tool for configuring Zebra Android devices using Android Managed Configurations.
-To configure a feature for which no Android Enterprise API is available, Managed Configurations is the only method available that's based on publicly available specifications developed by Google and the Android community.
-Below are some common questions related to OEMConfig, Managed Configurations and the schemas that drive them.
+To configure a feature for which no Android Enterprise API is available, Managed Configurations is the only available method based on publicly available specifications developed by Google and the Android community.
+OEMConfig interfaces with Zebra's [MX Management System (MXMS or just MX)](/mx/overview), an XML-based communication framework for managing the capabilities and behaviors of Zebra Android devices.

+Since the release of Android Enterprise, capabilities once accessible only through MX can now be controlled by an agent designated as a "Android Enterprise Device Owner" (AEDO) using standardized Android APIs.
+Functions lacking an Android API can be configured using OEMConfig, which interfaces with MX through the Android Managed Configurations mechanism.

+There's more about OEMConfig in [frequently asked questions](../faq).

 <!--
-The Zebra Enterprise Mobility Management Toolkit (EMMTK) is designed to allow developers of EMM solutions to adapt their products to manage Zebra devices.
-This has historically involved interfacing with the [MX Management System (MXMS)](/mx/overview), Zebra's XML-based communication framework for managing the capabilities and behaviors of its Android devices.

-With the emergence of Android Enterprise, some capabilities once accessible only through Zebra's proprietary management layer can now be controlled by an agent designated as a "Android Enterprise Device Owner" (AEDO) using standardized Android APIs.
-Functions lacking an Android API can be configured using OEMConfig, a Google-sanctioned approach developed by Zebra that controls device settings through the Android Managed Configurations mechanism.
-[More about OEMConfig](../glossary/#oemconfig).

 **The general Zebra staging process**:​

 * **Create staging profiles** through the StageNow desktop client